Hrustch/ViteTweet-Cards/README.md

 - react-select

   This project uses Mokapi.io as outside data storage

     endpoints:

   .mockapi.io/users - all users

   .mockapi.io/users/(userId)/tweets - all user's tweets

     This project uses API requests to get and draw user's cards with their numbers of tweets and followers.

-    We can "subscribe" on user to increase his ammount of followers by 1 and change "follow" button state on "followed".
+    We can "subscribe" on user to increase his amount of followers by 1 and change "follow" button state on "followed".
 Redraw happends ONLY on serwer success response, otherwise it's waiting.